Triple H: Multiple WWE Championship reigns (2007–2009)

 At Survivor Series on November 23, Triple H was scheduled to defend the title against Vladimir Kozlov and Jeff Hardy, but Hardy was kept out of the match after a scripted attack and injury.
 During the match, SmackDown general manager Vickie Guerrero announced that Edge had returned and introduced him into the contest.
-Hardy interfered and hit Triple H with a steel chair meant for Edge, costing him the title after a 210 day reign.
+Hardy interfered and hit Triple H with a steel chair meant for Edge, costing him the title after a 210-day reign.
 After failing to regain the title on December 14 at Armageddon, Triple H entered seventh in the Royal Rumble on January 25, 2009, but was last eliminated by Randy Orton.
 At No Way Out on February 15, Triple H won the WWE Championship in the SmackDown Elimination Chamber match, setting the record for most reigns at eight.
 That record stood until 2011 when John Cena won his ninth WWE Championship.

-On the February 16 episode of Raw, Triple H made an appearance aiding Stephanie and Shane McMahon, after they were attacked by Randy Orton.
+On the February 16 episode of Raw, Triple H made an appearance aiding Stephanie and Shane McMahon, after they were attacked by Orton.
 On the February 20 episode of SmackDown, Triple H was interviewed by Jim Ross; in the interview, footage was shown highlighting the events that occurred on the February 16 episode of Raw.
 Ross asked Triple H how he felt seeing that footage, in response, he broke character (after 5 years of marriage) by admitting that Vince McMahon is his father-in-law, that Shane is his brother-in-law, and that Stephanie is his wife, creating a rivalry between Triple H and Orton.
 On the February 23 episode of Raw, Triple H confronted Orton, before attacking him, Ted DiBiase, and Cody Rhodes (a group known as The Legacy) with a sledgehammer and chasing them from the arena.
 At WrestleMania 25 on April 5, Triple H defeated Orton to retain the title.
-On the April 13 episode of Raw, Triple H was drafted back to the Raw brand as part of the 2009 WWE draft.
+On the April 13 episode of Raw, Triple H was drafted back to the Raw brand as part of the 2009 WWE draft, thus bringing the WWE Championship back to Raw.
 He teamed with Shane McMahon and Batista against Orton and The Legacy in a six-man tag match for the WWE Championship on April 26 at Backlash, which they lost after Orton pinned Triple H. He lost a Three Stages of Hell title match to Orton on June 28 at The Bash.
 At Night of Champions on July 26, he again lost a title match to Orton in a triple threat match involving John Cena.